The Prix de l'Arc de Triomphe is Europe's richest turf race and this year's renewal takes place on Sunday 1st October at Longchamp in Paris.

 Only two of the last eight Arc winners have been trained in France, but Jean-Claude Rouget, who won the race in 2020 with Sottsass, is aiming to strike a blow for the home team with his unbeaten three-year-old Ace Impact.

 He shot to the top of the Arc betting thanks to a brilliant win in the Prix du Jockey Club at the start of June, recording a record time in the race.

 Since then, the colt returned to action at Deauville and made it five wins out of five with success in the Prix Guillaume d'Ornano.

-Ace Impact is expected to handle the step up to 1m4f in the Arc and Rouget's star sets the standard at this stage of the Flat season.
+Ace Impact is expected to handle the step up to 1m4f in the Arc and Rouget's star sets the standard, while he has won on ground ranging from good to heavy this season.

 Hukum won the Coronation Cup at Epsom in June 2022, but his campaign was cut short by an injury to a hind leg which required surgery.